eievui5/vuibui-engine/README.md

-Currently being built on RGBDS 0.5.0
+Currently being built on RGBDS 0.5.1

 Rangi's Tilemap Studio is used to create binary map files for the menus.
+A custom mapping software is being slowly developed for creating world maps.

 Naming Conventions: